Are sunscreens and suncreams suitable for babies?

 Stay in the shade: Set up your children's play areas in the shade so they are less likely to suffer from over-exposure to the sun.
 The sun is usually at its most intense between 11am and 3pm, so shade is even more important during this time.

 Wear sunscreen: The British Skin Foundation recommends that children use a minimum SPF 30 product which also has UVA protection.
 Of course, it is important to try to keep sun exposure to a minimum for young children, especially babies under the age of six months.
 Sunscreen should be applied 15-30 minutes before going out in the sun and re-applied every couple of hours throughout the day.
 Remember to re-apply if your child has been playing in the water and never use sunscreen to extend the time they spend in the sun.

 Healthy and hydrated: Make sure your child drinks plenty of water, particularly in hot weather; keeping up water intake prevents dehydration and maintains healthy kidneys and bladder.

 Vitamin D and the sun: Vitamin D is essential for good health and, in particular, to maintain healthy bones; - but excessive sun exposure can cause damage too, so there needs to be a balance.
-Sunlight acts on the skin to produce vitamin D. When exposed to the sun it is still important to protect the skin from the harmful effects of UV rays.
-Cancer Research UK has a great website called SunSmart which gives helpful information and advice, with a specific section on vitamin D.
+Sunlight acts on the skin to produce vitamin D. It is still possible to get all the vitamin D the body needs from incidental sun exposure, even if you're wearing sunscreen.
+Most people have sufficient exposure to the sun in their day-to-day lives to produce adequate amounts of this vitamin.
+It is not normally necessary to seek extra unprotected sun exposure.
+Cancer Reesearch UK has a great website called SunSmart which gives helpful information and advice, with a specific section on vitamin D.